1,037 related texts · 4 related myths · Page 20 of 22

 That feeling isn't new.
 It goes all the way back to Moses and Aaron facing down Pharaoh in the book of Exodus. : They’re walking into the lion's den, asking the most powerful ruler...

-We all know the story of the plagues, the parting of the Red Sea, and the triumphant journey to freedom.
+The familiar story centers on the plagues, the parting of the Red Sea, and the triumphant journey to freedom.
 But was it really the entire nation that crossed over?
-Pharaoh, in his stub...
+Pharaoh, in his...

 That agonizing tease of liberation is a feeling the Israelites knew all too well as they stood on the brink of freedom from Egypt.
 We find ourselves in the thick of it in (Exodus 1...